-Eyelid surgery, or Blepharoplasty (pronounced blef-re-plastee), is a procedure that will lift and reinvigorate mature or fatigued appearing eyelids.
+Eyelid surgery, or Blepharoplasty (pronounced blef-re-plastee), is a cosmetic plastic surgery procedure that will lift and reinvigorate mature or fatigued appearing eyelids.
 It will also tighten and diminish puffy bags below your eyes.
-By tightening the tissue of the eye and diminishing obvious signs of aging, blepharoplasty can refresh your appearance and create a more youthful expression.
+By tightening the tissue of the eye and diminishing obvious signs of aging, eyelid surgery can refresh your appearance and create a more youthful expression.

-It is good to understand your expectations and how blepharoplasty can help you achieve them.
-A consultation with our physicians will help determine if you are a good candidate for upper and lower lid blepharoplasty, and other procedures that may be beneficial to you.
+It is good to understand your expectations and how eyelid surgery can help you achieve them.
+A consultation with our physicians will help determine if you are a good candidate for upper and lower eyelid Blepharoplasty, and other cosmetic procedures that may be beneficial to you.

 The best candidates for eyelid surgery are men and women who are physically healthy, psychologically stable, and realistic in their expectations.
 Most are 35 or older, but if droopy, baggy eyelids run in your family, you may decide to have eyelid surgery at a younger age.